Roasting of Coffee

 Heat applied is the generally applied criterion of the light, medium, and dark roast coffee.
 During absorption of heat, the color of the coffee darkens to yellow and different shades of brown.
 The coffee color also darkens over time; hence color may not be considered the only indicator of the degree of roasting.

-In modern times, a combination of multiple factors, including temperature, smell, color, and sound, is employed by the roasters to check and regulate the roasting process.
+In modern times, a combination of multiple factors, including temperature, smell, color, and sound, is employed by the roasters to check and regulate the process.
 During heating, the coffee beans emit different kinds of sound during the process, taken as a reliable sign of the level of heating.
 For example, at approximately 385 F, it will give out a cracking sound, and at 435 F, a second crack.

 The way of roasting coffee is one of the main factors that influence the taste of that coffee.
-The process of roasting changes green beans into flavorful and aromatic coffee that refreshes in the morning.
+The process changes green beans into flavorful and aromatic coffee that refreshes in the morning.
 Thus, bean roasting changes the physical form and taste of the coffee.
 Several large manufacturers of coffee roast it in enclosed drums that can, at times, burn the beans they have.

 The use of perforated drums can help protect the aroma and smooth flavor of each level of roast at a suitable temperature.
 The light roasts’ duration lasts until the time there is a single crack in them called their first crack.
 With the increase in the magnitude of roasting, the beans get heavier and thicker until they crack for the second time.
-It is impossible to roast coffee after the second crack as the beans tend to get thinner and taste like that of charcoal.
+It is impossible to roast coffee after the second crack as the beans tend to get thinner and taste like charcoal.

-The coffee is more in its pristine character at lighter roasts.
-As more heat is applied, the innate flavors of the coffee are shadowed by the flavor’s consequence of the process of roasting.
+The coffee is more in its new character at lighter roasts.
+As more heat is applied, the natural flavors of the coffee are shadowed by the flavor’s consequence of the process of roasting.
 The darker hues it takes, the more it takes on the roast flavor, and the more difficult it is to discern the original flavor of the beans.
 The caffeine ratio is also inversely proportional to the roast level as it diminishes with the increasing roast level, unlike sugar level and density which increase during the process.

 At higher temperatures, greater than 450 degrees Fahrenheit, the beans get burned, and their taste gets like that of charcoal.